aksalj/pcloud9/README.md

 ## Packaged Cloud9
-Goal: Package cloud9 as a desktop app using node-webkit
+TODO: Package cloud9 in a desktop app using node-webkit.